• Skip to main content

 Jargon.
 Buzzwords.
 Acronyms.
 They’re things that make your reader go “huh?”
 And we need to get them out of our message.

-Rev Up Readability — our tight-writing workshop starting Nov.
-14Learn how to translate the language of your organization into the language of your readers at Rev Up Readability — our tight-writing workshop starting Nov.
-14.
+Rev Up Readability — our clear-writing workshop starting June 20Learn how to translate the language of your organization into the language of your readers at Rev Up Readability — our clear-writing workshop starting June 20.

 There, you’ll learn how to define terms the reader-friendly way (Hint: It’s not the way you learned in Journalism 101.)
 How to steal techniques from Warren Buffett to make complex technical information easier to understand — and more fun to read.
 Plus: you’ll boost social media reach and influence, media coverage and your organization’s authority.